tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-currentupgradeunitsprogressinfo.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The name of the upgrade domain
+The name of the upgrade domain.
+Not applicable to node-by-node upgrades.

 ____
 ### `NodeUpgradeProgressList`